 Ishka Lha (pronounced Ee-shka Lha) was born in 1982, and grew up on a ranch atop the rolling hills of northern California, where the quiet natural beauty of her childhood surroundings inspired endless imaginative play and creativity.
 She earned a professional B.A. for Architecture with an emphasis on natural building and eco-village design at California Polytechnic State University; but, she promptly set her course for the exploration and creation of healing art upon graduation.
 Ishka is part of a growing visionary art movement that is dedicated to the happiness of all beings, and approaches her creative process as a spiritual practice.
 Her art explores and celebrates the natural radiance inherent in all dimensions of life through the use of neo-traditional iconography and mythology, and she is especially interested in what universal archetypes have most helpfully governed mankind's passage through time into greater avenues of mutual respect, understanding, and heartfelt livelihood.
 Her work is primarily featured in private collections, galleries, healing centers, and transformational art and music festivals across the globe.

 What's in a Name?

-My true name finally arrived one evening in the fall of 2005, after a majorly pivotal turning point in my adult life, I was feeling really ready to change my name for good, so I did a search for the etymology of Jessica on the internet.
-Even though I wanted to change my name, I hoped I could find a new one that was somehow connected to the one my parents had given me, to honor their inherent wisdom, and because I believe in the power of one's birth name to help shape one's destiny, just as much as one's chosen name might.
+My true name finally arrived one evening in the fall of 2005, after a majorly pivotal turning point in my adult life.
+I felt I was ready to change my name for good this time, so I did a search for the etymology of Jessica online.
+Even though I wanted to change my name, I hoped I could find a new one that was still somehow connected to the one my parents had given me, to honor their inherent wisdom, and because I believe in the power of one's birth name to help shape one's destiny, just as much as one's chosen name might.